 We didn't try for another team.
 And we didn't tryout at all the following year.

 Didn't bother my kid one bit.
 I've taught myself not to let it bother me either.

 Honestly, I should thank my kid for saving me so much money, like, in the thousands of dollars, now that I've learned that those Brick Series tournaments are just like every other Spring and Summer tournament that anyone can play in.

 If you like, I'll get you on a roster next weekend.
 Guaranteed.

 The exclusivity of it all is false.

 Without fail, with your oldest child and initial run through the youth hockey process, we're all "that" parent in our own little way at the onset.

 Banging on the glass during practices and shouting out at referees during what are essentially glorified cross-ice scrimmages.

 My favorites are when parents go crazy when there's a young player out on the ice that doesn't have offsides figured out quite yet.

-(In those games, I appreciate the referees with the awareness and confidence to NOT blow the whistle knowing full well that that specific player will have zero impact on the outcome of the play.
+(In those games, I appreciate the referees with the awareness and confidence in themselves to NOT blow the whistle knowing full well that that specific player will have zero impact on the outcome of the play.
 I'm apparently a rare breed -- other parents must prefer an abundance of neutral zone faceoffs over a fluid hockey game...)